-Following the entry into force of the now sixth sanctions package by the EU on June 4, 2022, AEB has analyzed the restrictive measures issued, and provides below comprehensive information on how AEB applications can support you.
+Following the entry into force of the now tenth sanctions package by the EU on February 25, 2023, AEB has analyzed the restrictive measures issued, and provides below comprehensive information on how AEB applications can support you.

 Depending on the business area of your company, evaluate which restrictive measures are relevant and therefore need to be implemented in the software and in the organization within the company (ICP).
 Also check the websites of U.S., EU, or national authorities for the latest content of sanctions measures.
 You can find some useful links below.

 - The practical implementation of sanctions measures in the company requires comprehensive expertise in the areas of sanctions law and export control.
 The purpose of this article is to give you an overview of the sanctions measures and to show the possibilities for implementing or screening these diverse sanctions measures in AEB Trade Compliance.

 The sanctions against Russia, which were published by the EU starting on February 23, 2022, cover various areas and include various legal consequences.

 Part of the new sanctions measures are based on EU regulations in place since 2014 laid down in response to the annexation of the Crimean Peninsula with respect to Russia's actions.
 Now, in 2022, these embargo regulations have been significantly expanded through the various amending regulations and implementing regulations.

 - Council Regulation (EU) No. 269/2014 of March 17, 2014 (consolidated unofficial version)

 - Council Regulation (EU) No. 692/2014 of June 23, 2014 (consolidated unofficial version)

 - Council Regulation (EU) No. 833/2014 of July 31, 2014 (consolidated unofficial version)